cwc/kTunes/README.md

 ## Where?

-You can download kTunes at [CurseForge](http://kerbal.curseforge.com/ksp-mods/222945-ktunes/files).
+You can download kTunes from [Curse](http://www.curse.com/ksp-mods/kerbal/222945-ktunes).

 ## What?